 Why are you interested in learning how to make money online?
 Whether you want to pay off college loans or other debt (including your mortgage!), or just want some extra spending money, working online is something everyone can do.

 I know that's a bold statement, but if you can post on Facebook, I firmly believe you're capable of working online! 🙂 All you need is access to decent internet, and a laptop.
-Everything else, you can do for free.
+Everything else, you can do for free or super cheap.